mprevide/iotagent-leshan/README.md

 - use DTLS communication (only with PSK)
 - firmware update (Only the protocols COAP, COAPS and HTTP are supported.
 Actually HTTPS is not supported.
 The delivery method PUSH is not supported)
-- deal with multidimensional resources (just reading, writing is not supported yet) Please note that:
+- deal with multidimensional resources (just reading, writing is not supported yet)<br>
+Please note that:
 - LwM2M attributes are not supported